Four common breastfeeding challenges (and how to overcome them)

 Sixty percent of parents don’t breastfeed for as long as they intend to, often due to unexpected (but surmountable) complications throughout their breastfeeding journey.
 Knowing what to expect and when to seek help can help you overcome these challenges.
-We talked to TLN IBCLC Chrisie Rosenthal about some of the most common breastfeeding issues, their symptoms, and potential treatments.
+We talked to Chrisie Rosenthal, IBCLC, about some of the most common breastfeeding challenges, their symptoms, and potential treatments.

 Latching

 As you prepare prenatally for breastfeeding, you’ll hear a lot about the all-important latch, which is how your baby attaches to your breast to eat.
-Latching is a learned skill and takes both time and practice.
-A ‘good’ latch is comfortable for both you and your baby and allows them to transfer milk from the breast efficiently.
+Latching is a learned skill that takes time and practice and is often a source of common breastfeeding questions.
+A “good” latch is comfortable for both you and your baby and allows them to transfer milk from the breast efficiently.

 If possible, Rosenthal recommends taking a prenatal breastfeeding class to learn the basics of a deep and comfortable latch.
-“Once your baby arrives, your team (including the nurses and IBCLCs on the postpartum floor if you delivered in a hospital) will provide hands-on help with latching,” she says.
+“Once your baby arrives, your team (including the nurses and International Board Certified Lactation Consultants (IBCLCs) on the postpartum floor if you delivered in a hospital) will provide hands-on help with latching,” she says.

 It’s not uncommon to experience some soreness at the start of your breastfeeding journey.
-But if your nipples are cracking, bleeding, or experiencing pain between feedings, it’s time to take action.
+But if your nipples are cracking, bleeding, or experiencing pain between feedings, that’s a clear reason to call an IBCLC (International Board Certified Lactation Consultant).

 When breastfeeding, it can be difficult to tell if your baby is eating enough.
 Fear not, though!
 “Breast milk supply is a common concern, but often you have a stronger supply than you realize,” says Rosenthal.